 - Lowest Elevation Point – 2,836 feet

-The California Riding and Hiking Trail starts at the Black Rock Canyon trailhead and ends at the North Entrance near the town of Twentynine Palms.
-While the trail can be hiked in either direction, I recommend hiking from west to east due to an easier elevation profile.
+The trail starts at the Black Rock Canyon trailhead and ends at the North Entrance near the town of Twentynine Palms.
+While it can be hiked in either direction, I recommend hiking from west to east due to an easier elevation profile.
 When hiking in this direction, most of the uphill hiking takes place at near the beginning of the trail with the second half of the hike being an easy jaunt downhill.

 Be sure to download this map to your phone before heading out as there is no cell reception once you’ve entered the park.
 Bring a portable batter charger to keep your phone powered while you hike.